ypicchi-arm/vectorscan/README.md

 want to read up more about it than is in the scope of this document.
 See https://www.netbsd.org/docs/software/packages.html for more information.

-This will not replace the one in the standard base distribution, and cmake will probably find the wrong compiler when it checks automatically.
+This will not replace the compiler in the standard base distribution, and cmake will probably find the base dist's compiler when it checks automatically.
 Using the example of gcc12 from pkgsrc, one will need to set two environment variables before starting:
 ```